-Nutrien provides its customers with complete agriculture solutions including nutrients, crop protection products, seed, service, and digital tools.
-The company operates through segments: Retail (29% of 2019 EBITDA), Potash (37%), Nitrogen (29%), and Phosphate (5%).
+The company provides its customers with complete agriculture solutions including nutrients, crop protection products, seed, service, and digital tools.
+The company operates through segments: Retail (~71% of 2020 revenue), Potash (~10%), Nitrogen (~13%), and Phosphate (~6%).
 It has a unique global footprint and well-positioned assets in North and South America and Australia.
-Nutrien operates across the entire agricultural value chain from the ground to the grower.Investment Data

 - Ticker: TSE:NTR